 Online high school students need to focus on academic excellence and strategic planning to prepare for their post-graduation paths.
 Career exploration tools, college application support, and academic portfolio development play essential roles in achieving future goals.

-Support Systems and Resources for Online Students
+Support Systems and Resources

 Online high schools provide essential support networks and resources to help students succeed in their academic journey.
 Digital learning environments include dedicated staff, technology assistance, and mental health support to ensure comprehensive student care.